matteo-figini/overlapping-terms/README.md

 - The level of overlap desired: it is an integer number between 1 and 4 (see the previous point);
 - If needed, the parameter representing the maximum distance in days considered as "overlap".

-### Considerations on the levels of overlap
-_WARNING: This paragraph is not strictly necessary for a basic comprehension of the program, but contains some logic and mathematical stuff that better highlights the program execution.
-You can safely skip this paragraph and go to the next one._

 ## Output file and considerations
 Once the program starts the computation, it searches for a list of overlapping exams based on the parameters passed as input.
 The outcome of the program is reported both on the console and in a file called "overlaps.txt", in the following format (Italian language):
 ```